 - Never leave the campus boundary without a counselor, instructor, or other authorized adult and make sure your name is on the activity sign out sheet.
 This includes trips to the Student Development Complex (SDC)!

 - Parents/friends/or relatives who want to take you to/from campus must go to the front desk to sign you in/out.
 That person must sign a release document, and sign you back in at the front desk upon your return.
 This rule is in effect as soon as you register.
-Parents/guardians should leave written permission for students to leave with persons other than themselves.
+Parents/guardians should document all authorized persons who may check a student out of the program in their CampDoc profile.
 Please note that these outings must not conflict with any mandatory activities on the schedule.

 - Cross US 41 only at the designated crosswalk, follow the directions of the crossing guard.
 Never cross Cliff Drive (the road at the back of the main campus) without a counselor or instructor.